 - 7.1.
+The Council is a substantial net borrower and usually only has cash to invest for relatively short periods, as a result of positive cashflow or borrowing in advance of expenditure.
+Due to the Council's current financial situation and capitalisation needs, any non-temporary 'surplus' cash will be used to reduce the Council's borrowing needs. - 7.2.
 The Council's cashflows and treasury management activity will generally result in temporarily surplus cash to be invested.
-The following paragraphs set out the Council's policy for these 'treasury management' investments. - 7.2.
+The following paragraphs set out the Council's policy for these 'treasury management' investments. - 7.3.
 The investment of temporarily surplus cash results in credit risk, i.e. the risk of loss if an investment defaults.
 In accordance with Government investment guidance, the Council distinguishes between: - 'Specified Investments' which mature within 12 months and have a 'high credit quality' in the opinion of the authority - 'Non-specified Investments' which are long term investments (i.e. maturing in 12 months or more), or which do not have such high credit quality.
 The Government views these as riskier.
-Such investments require more care, and are limited to the areas set out in the policy for Non-specified Investments below - 7.3.
-Low investment risk is a key treasury objective, and in accordance with Government and CIPFA guidance the Council will seek a balance between investment risk and return that prioritises security and liquidity as more important than achieving a high return.
-The Council will consider secured forms of lending such as covered bonds, but these instruments are not generally available for short term and smaller size deposits. - 7.4.
+Such investments require more care, and are limited to the areas set out in the policy for Non-specified Investments below - 7.4.
+Low investment risk is a key treasury objective, and in accordance with Government and CIPFA guidance, the Council will seek a balance between investment risk and return that prioritises security and liquidity as more important than achieving a high return.
+The Council will also consider secured forms of lending such as covered bonds, but these instruments are not generally available for short term and smaller size deposits. - 7.5.
 The Council seeks to be a responsible investor and will consider ESG factors within the relatively narrow scope of its investments.
-The Council makes few if any investments in listed equities or bonds and will seek to avoid investment in companies whose business do not have regard to ESG objectives. - 7.5.
+The Council makes few if any investments in listed equities or bonds and will seek to avoid investment in companies whose business do not have regard to ESG objectives.

+7.6.
 The Council will continue to make deposits only with institutions having high credit quality as set out in the Lending Criteria table below.
 The main criteria and processes which deliver this are set out in the following paragraphs.